1. UNIVERSITY CHILDREN’S HOSPITAL – TIRSOVA

 In 2011, Crown Princess Katherine and her good friend from Greece, Mrs. Kaliroi Apostolidou Konstantas delivered a bio magnetic therapy machine to the University Children’s Hospital which will be used as additional treatment for diabetic patients.

-FPK will carry on its successful cooperation with the University Children’s Hospital in continuing its support for the Congenital Heart Disease Unit as well as all other upcoming as well as pending projects.
+FPK will carry on its successful cooperation with the University Children’s Hospital in continuing its support for the Congenital Heart Disease Unit as well as all other upcoming and pending projects.

 2. BREAST CANCER PROJECT

 During last five years, FPK has focused its activities on breast cancer prevention, diagnosis and treatment programmes in Serbia in coordination with the Ministry of Health and the National Campaign “Serbia against cancer”.
-Crown Princess Katherine Humanitarian Foundation managed to secure valuable donations to support medical institutions with a mobile digital mammography machine that was donated to the Regional Health Centre in Nis and is travelling as the only mobile mammography machine in south east Serbia.
+Crown Princess Katherine Humanitarian Foundation managed to secure valuable donations to support medical institutions with a mobile digital mammography machine that was donated to the Regional Health Centre in Nis , which is the only of its kind in south east Serbia.
 This machine examined several thousand women is worth US $700,000 and was donated by the Stavros S. Niarchos Charitable Organization from New York.
 Also, FPK has donated several mammography machines to Paracin, Odzaci and Arandjelovac health care institutions.

 Serbia still has great need for 130 mammography machines to implement a comprehensive screening program.
 Unfortunately Serbia is still at the top of the list regarding morbidity and mortality rate from this disease in Europe.